 - No Dk types

 - No SOPH types

-- ▶ No L0 (only in the minds of L1...)
+- No L0 (only in the minds of L1...)

-- Deviation from Equilibrium is cognitive
+- Deviation from Equilibrium is "cognitive"

 - Cannot distinguish/falsify Cognitive Hierarchy

-- ▶ BR against lower types, not just L(k-1)
+- BR against lower types, not just L(k-1)

 - But distribution is not Poisson (against CH)

-- ▶ Is the Poisson assumption crucial?
+- Is the Poisson assumption crucial?

-- ▶ Pseudotypes: Constructed with subjects' guesses in 16 games (pseudo-1 to pseudo-88) - Specification Test: Compare the likelihood of subject's type w/ likelihoods of pseudotypes - ▶ Should beat at least 87/8 = 11 pseudotypes since: - $ightharpoonup \Pr(\text{random type beats other 7 pre-set types})=1/8$ - Unclassified if failed - Omitted Type Test: Find clusters that - ▶ (a) Look like each other, (b) not like pre-set types - ▶ High pseudotype likelihood within, but low outside
+- Pseudotypes: Constructed with subject's guesses in the 16 games (Pseudo-1 to Pseudo-88) - Specification Test: Compare the likelihood of subject's type with likelihoods of pseudotypes - Should beat at least 87/8 = 11 pseudotypes - Unclassified if failed - Omitted Type Test: Find clusters that - (a) Look like each other, but (b) not like others - Pseudotype likelihoods high within, low outside

-- ▶ 5 small clusters; total = 11 of 88 subjects - Other clusters? - ▶ Could find more smaller clusters in a larger sample, but size smaller than 2/88 (approx. 2%) - Smaller clusters could be treated as errors - ▶ No point to build one model per subject... - ▶ A model for only 2% of population is not general enough to make it worth the trouble
+- 5 small clusters; total = 11 of 88 subjects - Other clusters? - Could find more smaller clusters in a larger sample, but size smaller than 2/88 (approx. 2%) - Smaller clusters could be treated as errors - No point to build one model per subject... - A model for only 2% of population is not general enough to make it worth the trouble

-- Large fraction of subjects' deviations from equilibrium explained by Level-k model - (that can be explained by a model) - Although the model explains only half+ of subjects' deviations from equilibrium, - it may still be optimal for a modeler to treat the rest of the deviations as errors - Since the rest is not worth modeling...
+- Level-k model explains a large fraction of subjects' deviations from equilibrium - (that can be explained by a model) - Although the model explains only half+ of subjects' deviations from equilibrium, - it may still be optimal for a modeler to treat the rest of the deviations as errors - Since the rest is not worth modeling...

-Does Level-k Explain Hide-and-Seek Games?
+How Level-k Reasoning Explain Hide-and-Seek Games?

-- Aggregate RTH Hide-and-Seek Game Results: - ▶ Both Hiders and Seekers over-choose central A - Seekers choose central A even more than hiders
+- Aggregate RTH Hide-and-Seek Game Results: - Both Hiders and Seekers over-choose central A - Seekers choose central A even more than hiders